Dorival Júnior

+A defensive midfielder, Júnior notably played for Palmeiras.
+After retiring, he began his coaching career in 2002 with Ferroviária, but only gained national notoriety in 2010 when coaching Neymar's Santos.
+He later led Flamengo to a 2022 Copa Libertadores win and São Paulo to their first-ever Copa do Brasil title in 2023, before being named head coach of the Brazil national team in January 2024.

 Playing career

 Known only as Júnior during his playing days, he was born in Araraquara, São Paulo, and made his debuts as a senior with hometown's Ferroviária in 1982.
-Two years later, after a brief stint at Marília, he moved to Guarani.
+Two years later, after a brief stint at Marília (club he also represented in the youth setup), he moved to Guarani.

 In 1985, Júnior began playing in the state of Santa Catarina, first for Avaí and later for Joinville.
 In 1988, he went back to his native state, representing São José, but during the same year he moved to Coritiba.

 In 1989 Júnior joined Palmeiras, remaining with the club until 1992.
 In the following year he was sold to Grêmio, and subsequently joined Juventude in 1994.

-Júnior had subsequent spells at Araçatuba, Matonense and Botafogo-SP, retiring with the latter in 1999, aged 37.
+Júnior had subsequent spells at Araçatuba, Matonense and Botafogo-SP, retiring with the latter.

 Coaching career

+Early career

+After retiring, Júnior immediately started working as an assistant of Luiz Carlos Ferreira at Matonense in 1999.
+He followed Ferreirão to the likes of Inter de Limeira, Atlético Sorocaba, Guarani, Paulista and Santo André, always as his assistant.

+Ferroviária

-Júnior started his coaching career in 2002 with his first club Ferroviária, after being an assistant coach at Figueirense.
-He left the club in May of that year to return to Figueirense, as a director of football, but was named head coach of Figueira in September 2003 and won the Campeonato Catarinense in the following year.
-In 2005, he was appointed Fortaleza head coach, but was dismissed on 30 March.
+In April 2002, while an assistant coach at Figueirense, Júnior was named head coach of his first club Ferroviária.
+He left in May of that year to return to Figueirense, as a director of football.

-In the same year, Júnior managed Criciúma and Juventude.
-In 2006, he won the Campeonato Pernambucano with Sport Recife and also managed Avaí in the same year before leaving the club in October to take over São Caetano.
+Figueirense

+In September 2003, Júnior was named head coach of Figueira in the place of Ferreira.
+He won the 2004 Campeonato Catarinense with the side, but was sacked on 20 December of that year.

+Fortaleza

+Three days after leaving Figueirense, Júnior was appointed Fortaleza head coach, replacing Zetti.
+He was dismissed on 30 March, after a 2–2 draw against rivals Ceará.

+Criciúma and Juventude

+In May 2005, Júnior took over Criciúma, but left the club on 8 July after accepting an offer from Juventude.
+He was dismissed from the latter on 29 July, after just four matches.

+Sport Recife

+On 8 November 2005, Júnior agreed to become Sport Recife's head coach for the upcoming season.
+He won the 2006 Campeonato Pernambucano, but was relieved from his duties on 15 August, being subsequently replaced by Givanildo Oliveira.

+Avaí and São Caetano

+On 6 September 2006, Júnior was appointed Avaí head coach.
+He left the club on 17 October to take over São Caetano, but was unable to avoid relegation from the top tier.

+Cruzeiro

-On 8 May 2007, after impressing with the Azulão during that year's Campeonato Paulista, Júnior was named Cruzeiro head coach.
-On 3 December, despite finishing fifth, he was fired and subsequently joined Coritiba.
-After not renewing contract with the latter, he was appointed at the helm of Vasco da Gama, and was promoted from 2009 Série B.
+On 8 May 2007, after impressing with the Azulão during that year's Campeonato Paulista, when the club reached the finals, Júnior was named Cruzeiro head coach.
+On 3 December, despite finishing fifth, he was fired.